RebelMouse's Apple News Integration

 When you add a new post or edit an existing one, you can choose whether to publish it to Apple News or not.

-In the Entry Editor, you'll find a tab on the right that says Social Copy.
-There you can find the toggle on/off button for Apple News.
+In Entry Editor, you'll find a tab on the right-hand side of the interface called Distribution.
+This is where you can find the toggle for Apple News.

-If it's the first time you publish to Apple News, the content you choose to toggle ON in the Entry Editor will be sent for review.
-All articles will appear on your iCloud account and Apple will notify you once they are approved and good to go.
+If it's the first time you're publishing to Apple News, the content you choose to toggle on in Entry Editor will be sent for review.
+All articles will appear in your iCloud account and Apple will notify you once they are approved and good to go.

-Not all embeds are supported in Apple News, a breakdown below:
+Not all embeds are supported in Apple News.
+Here's a breakdown:

 - Facebook post embeds are supported.

-- Youtube embeds are supported, but please bear in mind that are not included in Apple News' native metric tracking.
+- YouTube embeds are supported, but please bear in mind that they are not included in Apple News's native analytics tracking.

-- JW Player is partially supported: if you use our native integration, we can output it properly and track stats within Apple News for those videos.
-If you do not have it connected through our platform, it's possible it won't be supported by the Apple News format.
+- JW Player is partially supported.
+If you use our native JW Player integration, we can output it properly and track stats within Apple News for those videos.
+If you do not have JW Player connected through our platform, it's possible it won't be supported by Apple's News format.

-- Ads in your articles that you may have added via the Ad Manager are not supported. (for more information on ads please see below)
+- Ads in your articles that you may have added via our Ad Manager are not supported.
+(For more information on ads, please see below.)

-Please bear in mind that Apple News' native stats do not count video plays from 3rd party providers.
+Please bear in mind that native stats in Apple News do not count video plays from third-party providers.

-When you click on the videos section in the JW Player Admin Dashboard and scroll to the very bottom, they mention: "These metrics do not include videos hosted on third-party websites such as YouTube and Vimeo."
+When you click on the videos section in JW Player's Admin Dashboard and scroll down to the very bottom of the page, they say that "These metrics do not include videos hosted on third-party websites such as YouTube and Vimeo."